Charity Shoot for the Gurkha Welfare Trust

 The event consisted of eight different stands spread throughout the grounds.
 With an 11 bird woodcock sequence, a selection of sporting stands and both a partridge and dropping duck flush, there was plenty to keep the guns busy!
 After a morning of fierce competition, our teams worked up quite the appetite by the time lunch rolled around.
 Luckily, they were in for a feast, with traditional Gurkha curry, breads and chutneys, followed by a dessert of strawberries and cream.

-Lunch was followed by the much-anticipated auction with our teams vying to get their hands on some fantastic prizes.
+The much-anticipated auction followed lunch, with our teams vying to get their hands on some fantastic prizes.
 These included a session at the Lady’s Wood Extreme Tower, a peg on a sim day and delicious meat hamper from Hanks Meat & Game.

 And the winner is…

 Then for the moment everyone had been waiting for: time to announce the day’s winners.
-With a total possible combined score of 404, prizes were awarded for the highest score on both flushes as well as highest-scoring individual and overall winning team.
+With a total possible combined score of 404, we awarded prizes for the highest score on both flushes as well as highest-scoring individual and overall winning team.

 Overall Winning Team: Poke and Hope